Standards of Conduct for BC Public Service employees

 Employees must report a safety hazard or unsafe condition or act in accordance with the provisions of the WorkSafeBC Occupational Health and Safety Regulations.

-Employees must conduct themselves professionally, be fit for duty, and be free from impairment (for example: from alcohol or drugs).
+Employees must conduct themselves professionally, be fit for duty, and be free from impairment (such as alcohol or drugs).

 A conflict of interest occurs when an employee’s private affairs or financial interests are in conflict, or could result in a perception of conflict, with the employee’s duties or responsibilities in such a way that:

-- the employee’s ability to act in the public interest could be impaired; or
+- The employee’s ability to act in the public interest could be impaired

-- the public’s confidence in the employee’s ability to discharge work responsibilities; or
+- The public’s confidence in the employee’s ability to discharge work responsibilities

-- the normal presentation of gifts to persons participating in public functions; or
+- the normal presentation of gifts to persons participating in public functions

-- the normal exchange of gifts between friends; or
+- the normal exchange of gifts between friends

 The following four criteria, when taken together, are intended to guide the judgment of employees who are considering the acceptance of a gift: